Judge notes man took 'every opportunity' to sexually offend against his granddaughters

 Judge McDonald said the children were to be commended for their bravery in coming forward as was the whanau for supporting them – not the offender.

-About 15 close family and other whanau members were at court for the sentencing, albeit due to Covid protocols many of them had to watch the sentencing via AV-link from another room (edited)
+About 15 close family and other whanau members were at court for the sentencing, albeit due to Covid protocols many of them had to watch the sentencing via AV-link from another room.